 When you’ve lost a loved one or a beloved family pet, children cope with the loss in different ways, depending on how close they were to the person or animal that passed away, their age and the support they receive at the time.

-Here are some tips for helping your child deal with the loss of losing a love one.
+Here are some tips for helping your child deal with the loss of losing a love one and some children books about death that can be very helpful.

 - Making use of clear and simple words